thirdcake/learn-grav-ja/src/pages/08.advanced/05.multisite-setup/index.md

 The following environment variables can be used to customize the default paths which Grav uses to setup the environment.
 After initialization the streams may point to different location.

+> [!Note]
-!!! **Note:** You can use either environment variables or PHP constants, but they need to be set before Grav runs.
+> You can use either environment variables or PHP constants, but they need to be set before Grav runs.

 | Variable | Default | Description |
 | -------- | ------- | ----------- |